Car Seat Headrest – Teens of Denial

 Over Teens of Denial‘s 12 tracks, Toledo sometimes belts out punk rock slogans (“We’re never gonna get a job!“) and often finds any available way to dull the pain (“Drugs are better with friends are better with drugs…” goes the looping climax of the ludicrously long-titled “(Joe Gets Kicked Out of School for Using) Drugs With Friends (But Says This Isn’t a Problem)”).
 More often than not, though, Toledo’s escapes are fleeting.
 That same song depicts a mushroom trip as yet another notch on a long series of disappointments: “I felt like a walking piece of shit/In a stupid looking jacket.”
 A less-than-sober drive home from a party in “Drunk Drivers/Killer Whales” turns to a philosophical meditation on the human race, and in “Vincent,” he observes a portrait of Vincent Van Gogh while self-diagnosing depression via Wikipedia: “Well, it helps to describe it.”

 On a musical level Teens of Denial is ironically, spectacularly at odds with the self-conscious, insular narrator at the center of it all.
 These aren’t introverted, basement-recorded lo-fi ballads.
-Neither were Toledo’s self-released recordings, which were incredibly ambitious for being D.I.Y.
+Neither were Toledo’s self-released recordings, which were incredibly ambitious for being homemade.
 Yet the sheer scope and sonic breadth of the album gives it a sense of both celebration and importance; it’s a veritable young-man-figuring-his-shit-out odyssey, and it sounds amazing.
 The driving, seven-plus-minute “Vincent” is a powerful psychedelic ride fitted with horn-section accompaniment, while “Drugs With Friends” goes from breezy indie groover to towering anthem, no doubt a parallel to the self-medicating happening in the song’s narration.
 And though it feels a little like a non-sequitur in the context of the rest of the song, the chorus of “It doesn’t have to be like this/Killer whales!” in “Drunk Drivers/Killer Whales” is the most heroic moment on the album.
-Or, at the very least, top three.

-Will Toledo & Co.’s ambitious approach reaches a dizzying 11-minute climax on the incredible “Ballad of the Costa Concordia,” a complex epic on the scale of Dylan’s “It’s Alright, Ma (I’m Only Bleeding)” or Titus Andronicus’ “The Ballad of Hampton Roads,” addressing and seemingly encompassing everything at once.
+Will Toledo and company’s ambitious approach reaches a dizzying 11-minute climax on the incredible “Ballad of the Costa Concordia,” a complex epic on the scale of Dylan’s “It’s Alright, Ma (I’m Only Bleeding)” or Titus Andronicus’ “The Ballad of Hampton Roads,” addressing and seemingly encompassing everything at once.
 It’s an epic poem of bad feelings and hard lessons, Toledo asking a long list of rhetorical questions such as, “how was I supposed to know how to use a tube amp?/ How was I supposed to know how to drive a van?/ How was I supposed to know how to make myself dinner every night?” and, nodding to the cruise ship disaster referenced in the title, “how the hell was I supposed to steer the ship?”
 The punchline?
 “I give up!”
 Yet that this album exists in such overwhelming form—energized, inspired, self-aware and rocking harder than the lion’s share of indie rock records in 2016—is proof positive that there’s a happy ending, documented or not.
 Though the legal complications surrounding Teens of Denial suggest that the growing pains are never over, the emotional catharsis and purely pleasurable listening experience it provides can’t be brought down by copyright law, its 70-plus minutes providing a long-absent reminder of the emotional power of a simple rock song.
 I think it’s just what we needed.

 Jeff Terich is the founder and editor of Treble.
 He's been writing about music for 20 years and has been published at American Songwriter, Bandcamp Daily, Reverb, Spin, Stereogum, uDiscoverMusic, VinylMePlease and some others that he's forgetting right now.
 He's still not tired of it.